Clearwater Ricinus Natural Area

 Other Information

 What’s in a Name – Clearwater?
 This NA has two interesting name attributes.
 Firstly, exactly which Clearwater River are we talking about?
 Alberta has two rivers with this name, a northern one, and the one that relates to this site.
 The Clearwater River to the southwest of this NA is located entirely within Alberta but discharges into the North Saskatchewan River near Rocky Mountain House [1].
-This westerly Clearwater shares its name with a mountain, a lake and a pass and has been in use since at least 1814 [2].
+This westerly Clearwater shares its name with a mountain, a lake and a pass, and has been in use since at least 1814 [2].

 The other, northern Clearwater, a Canadian Heritage River, arises in Saskatchewan and was named for the contrast in water colour between it and the grey, glacial Athabasca River to which it discharges in Fort McMurray [3].
-Before being named the Clearwater, the northern river was known as the Pelican and the Lesser Athabasca [2].
+Before being named the Clearwater, the northern river was known as the Pelican River and the Lesser Athabasca River [2].

 What’s in a Name – Ricinus?
 If having two rivers of the same name is not confusing enough, how about the puzzle of having a locality named after a plant species, the castor-oil plant belonging to the genus Ricinus, which is not native to Alberta [4]?
 Likely the NA was named for the locality of Ricinus on the Clearwater River, but why was the locality so named?
 Unfortunately, the answer is not readily available and will need to remain a mystery – for now.